White House Spokesman Predicts More Federal Action Against Marijuana

 "The vast majority of Americans agree that the federal government has no business interfering in state marijuana laws," said Mason Tvert, the communications director for the Marijuana Policy Project, in a statement.
 "This administration is claiming that it values states' rights, so we hope they will respect the rights of states to determine their own marijuana policies."

-There has been a growing uncertainty in the multi-billion dollar marijuana industry about how the Trump administration would approach enforcement of federal drug laws.
+There has been a growing uncertainty in the multibillion-dollar marijuana industry about how the Trump administration would approach enforcement of federal drug laws.

 Regulated marijuana sales totaled $6.7 billion in 2016, according to Arcview Market Research, and it's projected to grow to an estimated $20.2 billion by 2021.
 But marijuana is still illegal under federal law.
 The industry has been growing under the auspices of the so-called Cole Memo, put in place by the Obama administration in 2013.
 That memo said federal prosecutors would not intervene in state's marijuana laws as long as cannabis didn't cross state lines and the states followed a set of guidelines.